csingley/ofxtools/docs/client.rst

 contains a database of all US financial institutions listed on the `OFX Home`_ website that I could get to speak OFX with me.
 If you can't find your bank in ``ofxget`` (or if you're having a hard time configuring a connection), `OFX Home`_ should be your first stop.
+If you prefer, the `OFX Blog` also makes the same data available in a different format.
+Be sure to review user-posted comments on either site.
 You can also try the fine folks at `GnuCash`_, who share the struggle.

 OFX Home has a listing for AmEx, giving a URL plus the ``ORG``/``FID`` pair